 · Support spine when bending over and squatting

-· Good breathing is being able to breath down to the pelvic floor with a 360 expansion of the ribcage.
+· Good breathing is being able to breath down to the pelvic floor with a 360 expansion of your abdominal canister.
 This means you will breathe Into the back, sides, belly, and chest NOT shoulders.

 ·When pregnant it gets tough to breath diaphragmatically, especially if you've never paid any attention to how you breathe.
 Most women end up with shallow breathing pattern and a weak diaphragm, but that is so bad….it cause Diastasis Recti and Pelvic Floor issues to worsen because of the pressure issues with shallow breathing.

 · Focused breathing with forced exhalation wrapping your Transverse Abdominis from the bottom up (like a zipper) is an EXCELLENT exercise to adopt for core strength.